 Verizon Communications Bull Case -

-The company recently reported earnings per share of $1.19, exceeding analysts' expectations, which indicates strong financial performance and potential for growth.
+The company reported strong earnings per share (EPS) of $1.28 for the latest quarter, exceeding analysts' expectations, which indicates robust financial performance.

 -